-Refer to the engineering drawing to confirm dimensional requirements and the range of ride heights available.
+Refer to the engineering drawing for detailed information on the suspension system components; to confirm dimensional requirements; and, the range of ride heights available.

 Operating the suspension outside of design parameters can result in improper performance, damaged equipment, and void the warranty.